 - $525 annual fee

-- 2x per $1 on travel and dining
+- Earn 2x miles on all other travel

 Should You Get The New United Quest Card?

-The Chase Quest Card 100k bonus is a very generous offer but just like any other bonus offering, it might go away soon.
+The Chase Quest Card 80k bonus is a very generous offer but just like any other bonus offering, it might change in the future.
 We don’t know if the bonus will be offered again if they remove it so better grab the opportunity now and sign up for the card.
 However, don’t just sign up for the card just because of the offering because if you can’t maximize the card’s features, you’ll end up paying $250 annually for nothing.
 You’re better off with the Chase United Gateward Card or Chase United Explorer Card that has lesser or zero annual fees.

 Why You Shouldn’t Get The Card